-Syalon 101 is a Si-Al-O-N ceramic material with the similar crystallographic structure as beta-phase silicon nitride (β-Si3N4) which is also engineered for its extraordinary strength, toughness, and hardness characteristics.
+Syalon 101 is a Si-Al-O-N ceramic material with a similar crystallographic structure to beta-phase silicon nitride (β-Si3N4) which is also engineered for its extraordinary strength, toughness, and hardness characteristics.
 First envisaged as a cost-effective alternative to conventional silicon nitride, Syalon 101 can now compete with a broad range of established engineering ceramic materials.

-This blog post will compare the mechanical and chemical properties of Syalon 101 to a range of alternative ceramic materials.
+This blog post will compare the mechanical and chemical properties of Syalon 101 to a range of alternative types of ceramic materials.

 β-phase silicon nitride ceramic materials are renowned for their compression strength, which refers to a material’s resistance to compressive loads.
 This is typically quantified as a measure of the maximum uniaxial compressive strain the material can withstand before mechanical failure.